 - THEN, farmers will be encouraged and enabled to adopt salt-tolerant crops and best management practices, which would lead to higher agricultural productivity and subsequently to improved food security and higher incomes in project areas, invigorating the local economy in targeted areas and beyond through forward and backward linkages.

-To this end, the project’s implementation strategy will comprise the following four integrated components:
+To this end, the project’s implementation strategy comprises of the following four integrated components:

 - Component 2: Participatory development of improved salinity management technologies and practices at Best Practice Hubs and related capacity building.
-A best practice hub (BPH) will be established in each targeted area (three per country), where ICBA scientists, NARES counterparts and local farmers will test salinity- and drought-tolerant improved lines and varieties of important local crops (e.g. rice, wheat, sorghum, millet, maize), as well as highly-resilient varieties and accessions of non-conventional dual purpose crops and forages (e.g. quinoa, blue panicum, and pear millet, as well as Sesbania, Sporobolus, Distichlis, etc.) for adaptability and productivity under local conditions, prior to their dissemination to the local farming communities.
-Concurrently, small-scale irrigation and other innovative low-cost intensification technologies will be tested and introduced.
-On the basis of these field trial outcomes, training packages will be developed for farmers and extension workers, in addition to technical guidelines for respective Ministries of Agriculture to facilitate scaling up.
-Facilitators for Farmer Field Schools of Excellence (FFSE) will be selected and trained through a Training and Trainers (ToT), following which FFSE will be initiated in each targeted area.
+Best practice hubs (BPH) established in each targeted area, where ICBA scientists, NARES counterparts and local farmers are testing salinity- and drought-tolerant improved lines and varieties of important local crops (e.g. rice, sorghum, millet, cowpea), as well as highly-resilient varieties and accessions of non-conventional dual purpose crops and forages (blue panicum, pearl millet, etc.) for adaptability and productivity under local conditions, prior to their dissemination to the local farming communities.
+Concurrently, small-scale irrigation and other innovative low-cost intensification technologies are tested and introduced.
+On the basis of these field trial outcomes, training packages are developed for farmers and extension workers, in addition to technical guidelines for respective Ministries of Agriculture to facilitate scaling up.
+Facilitators for Farmer Field Schools of Excellence (FFSE) are selected and trained through a Training and Trainers (ToT), following which FFSE are initiated in each targeted area.

 - Component 3: Scaling up of climate-smart and salt-resilient agriculture from BPHs to the farming communities in targeted areas.
-Community-based seed production and processing units will be established and/or strengthened through training and provision of the necessary equipment to enable them to produce good quality seed of the recommended crop and forage varieties for dissemination to farmers in the targeted and other areas.
-Likewise, the project will establish new and/or strengthen existing farmers’ cooperatives, particularly those with a high representation of women and young people, in order to create economies of scale in production, harvesting, aggregation, processing and marketing, as well as to enhance farmers’ collective bargaining power.
-Linkages between farmers’ cooperatives, credit institutions, input suppliers, processors, and local/regional markets will also be established to facilitate the creation of value chains.
+Community-based seed production and processing units are established and/or strengthened through training and provision of the necessary equipment to enable them to produce good quality seed of the recommended crop and forage varieties for dissemination to farmers in the targeted and other areas.
+Likewise, the project is establishing new and/or strengthen existing farmers’ cooperatives, particularly those with a high representation of women and young people, in order to create economies of scale in production, harvesting, aggregation, processing and marketing, as well as to enhance farmers’ collective bargaining power.
+Linkages between farmers’ cooperatives, credit institutions, input suppliers, processors, and local/regional markets are to be established to facilitate the creation of value chains.

 - Component 4: Learning, knowledge management and policy dialogue.
-A dedicated project website will be set up to share information with project partners and external audiences.
-It will include links to educational videos/audios in local dialects on climate-smart agriculture, which could be watched online or downloaded on DVDs and disseminated to farmers and extension workers.
-To enable the Ministries of Agriculture in the target countries to address salinity threats in a holistic manner, ICBA scientists and NARES counterparts will undertake an assessment of existing irrigation and drainage infrastructure in the main irrigated areas and propose solutions for its rehabilitation and improvement, as well as optimal irrigation and drainage allocation based on soil-water-plant modelling.
-In addition, a review of current water use policies, practices and institutions will be undertaken and policy guidance developed.
+A dedicated project website is set up to share information with project partners and external audiences.
+It includes links to educational videos/audios in local dialects on climate-smart agriculture, which can be watched online or downloaded and disseminated to farmers and extension workers.
+To enable the Ministries of Agriculture in the target countries to address salinity threats in a holistic manner, ICBA scientists and NARES counterparts are undertaking an assessment of existing irrigation and drainage infrastructure in the main irrigated areas and proposing solutions for its rehabilitation and improvement, as well as optimal irrigation and drainage allocation based on soil-water-plant modelling.
+In addition, a review of current water use policies, practices and institutions was undertaken and policy guidance developed.
 The project will be concluded with high-level seminars climate-smart agriculture and salinity management to raise awareness among policy- and decision-makers and secure their support for scaling up of project outcomes.

 - Component 5: Project management.
-An ICBA-appointed Project Leader will be responsible for the overall management of the project, under the oversight of ICBA’s senior management team.
-In each target country, a Project Implementation Unit (PIU) will be established within NARES and a national Project Coordinator with a background in agronomy will be seconded from the latter to support the Project Leader in the coordination of activities at the country level.
-Upon commencement of the project, an inception workshop will be organized for Project Coordinators at ICBA headquarters in Dubai.
-Regular coordination with all partners will be undertaken through annual steering committee meetings at BADEA headquarters in Khartoum, as well as biannual technical committee meetings in each country.
+An ICBA-appointed Project Leader is responsible for the overall management of the project, under the oversight of ICBA’s senior management team.
+In each target country, a Project Implementation Unit (PIU) is established within NARES and a national Project Coordinator was seconded from the latter to support the Project Leader in the coordination of activities at the country level.
+Upon commencement of the project, an inception workshop was organized for Project Coordinators at ICBA headquarters in Dubai.
+Regular coordination with all partners will be undertaken through annual steering committee meetings in alternating project countries as well as biannual technical committee meetings in each country.
 Regular monitoring and a final evaluation will be undertaken by an ICBA-appointed specialist.
-ICBA’s Communication and Knowledge Management Section will support the project by managing its web portal and generating various knowledge products for dissemination to stakeholders, in addition to supporting the Project Leader with the preparation of regular project progress reports.
-ICBA will be directly responsible for the financial management and reporting to IFAD and BADEA.
-Upon completion of the project, ICBA will organize a final workshop to discuss achievements and lessons learned, and will also arrange an external audit to ensure full accountability for the funds received from IFAD and BADEA.
+ICBA’s Communication and Knowledge Management Section are support the project by managing its web portal and generating various knowledge products for dissemination to stakeholders, in addition to supporting the Project Leader with the preparation of regular project progress reports.
+ICBA is directly responsible for the financial management and reporting to IFAD and BADEA.
+Upon completion of the project, ICBA will organize a final workshop to discuss achievements and lessons learned and will also arrange an external audit to ensure full accountability for the funds received from IFAD and BADEA.